sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 k apply of dev/nginx
 This is just scaling the replicas.
 This is not a scalable solution:

-Two concepts
+Comes built in to kubctl, but still need to check for latest version , k doesnt come with latest version Two concepts
 Base config: Default accross your environment
 Overlays: customize behaviors per env basis